sam-iv/Memory-Management-Simulator/README.md

 # Non-Contiguous Segmented Memory Manager Simulation

 This project is a Java-based simulation of a non-contiguous segmented memory manager, demonstrating key concepts of operating system memory management.
-It was developed as university coursework.
+It was developed as university coursework, and has since been archived.

 The simulation includes features like:
 *   **Segmentation:** Memory is divided into segments of varying sizes.